-Dr. McGinnis is a behavioral psychologist who has helped thousands of families find success through direct consultation and indirectly through training of other helping professionals over his more than 20-year career across school, outpatient clinic, primary care pediatric, and hospital settings.
+Dr. McGinnis is a behavioral psychologist who has helped thousands of families find success through direct consultation and indirectly through training of other helping professionals over his more than 20-year career across school, hospital, university, outpatient clinic, and primary care pediatric settings.

 His Principle-Driven Family Coaching™ model, the foundation of his services, involves no-nonsense, science-supported approaches and procedures at every turn.
 It isn’t just about the whole child but about the whole family, and helping based upon knowing what works.

 He is knowledgable and credentialed in many areas critical to helping families including behavioral pediatrics and school psychology (including learning disabilities, autism spectrum disorders, gifted education, and educational planning generally), making him a go-to professional especially in multidimensionally complex cases.

 He is proud to be a founding member of the Society of Behavioral Sleep Medicine and particularly enjoys helping kids improve their sleep habits.
 He is also a career-long member of the Florida Association for Behavior Analysis and regularly offers talks and workshop trainings for behavior analysts and related practitioners.

 Dr. McGinnis has had the honor of serving as founding Clinic Director of the Boys Town Behavioral Health Clinic headquartered in West Palm Beach, Florida, and as a subject matter expert for the Behavior Analysis Certification Board.
 He also has been a school-based school psychologist and an adjunct faculty member of the College of Education of Florida Gulf Coast University.